nitansh11/redbus/README.md

   ![bus book page](https://github.com/nitansh11/redbus/blob/master/Samples/bushire4.png)

-  13. On this page click on the button Pay with Stripe , here enter your email , card number as 4242 4242 4242 4242 , expiary date as 12/21 and cvv as 123 and click on the pay button , your bus has been booked :relaxed:
+  13. On this page click on the button Pay with Stripe , here enter your email , card number as 4242 4242 4242 4242 , expiary date as 12/21 and

+  as 123 and click on the pay button , your bus has been booked :relaxed:

   ![payment page](https://github.com/nitansh11/redbus/blob/master/Samples/bushire5.png)